-It’s also common for the affected area to be red and tender so avoid using the cloth to rub if your baby has these conditions.
+It’s also common for the affected area to be red and tender, so avoid using the cloth to rub if your baby has these conditions.

 You can also attempt to clean the neck by placing your baby on his tummy, babies above 2 months old will begin to lift their heads during tummy time, and more spaces of his neck will be made available for you to clean.
-I’ve written an article about baby development milestone here.
+I’ve written an article about baby development milestones here.

 How To Keep The Neck Clean & Dry

 Now that we’ve cleaned the neck, we need to keep it clean and dry.
 The easiest way is to use a bib; it can help prevent drool and vomit from flowing to the neck.
 I prefer to use cotton bibs as they are more cooling.
-Do not use the bib when your baby is sleeping, it may cause suffocation if it accidentally covers her face.
+Do not use the bib when your baby is sleeping.
+It may cause suffocation if it accidentally covers her face.

 Try not to use powders to keep their neck dry; if they accidentally inhale the powder, it can cause damage to their lungs and may also cause breathing problems [source].